Resources for Boston UPK Families & Partners

 Learn about enrollment growth and continued expansion of Boston Universal Pre-K in the 2021-2022 Year in Review, which can be found below:

-Special Education, Related Services and Behavioral Health for UPK Children
+Special Education, Related Services and Behavioral Health for UPK Children in Community Providers

 The Boston Universal Pre-K Special Education team includes service provider staff in the following roles who provide assessments and services for UPK children on site at provider facilities: special education liaison, behavioral health services liaison, speech-language pathologist, occupational therapist, school psychologist, social worker, and family partner.